hatchjaw/faust-ddsp/README.md

 y = \sigma(a_{1})
 $$

-Mathematically, the backpropagation algorithm, even for a single neuron, is complex.
 This example utilizes the MAE / L1-norm loss function.
 The loss is represented as:

 $$
 L = |y - \hat{y}|